AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/EquilibriumEquations.md

 ## Integration and material point discretisation

 The final step is introducing the numerical approximation for the integral equations.
-In the MPM, the physical body is split into a number of points that have associated volume, mass and material properties.
+In the MPM, the physical body is split into a number of points that have associated volume, $v_p$, mass, $m_p$, and material properties.
 The material points act as integration, or quadrature, points and allow the equilibrium statement to be expressed as

 $$ \sum_{\forall p}[\nabla_x S_{vp}]^{T}\{\sigma_p\} v_p - \sum_{\forall p}[S_{vp}]^{T}\{b\} v_p - \int_{\varphi_t(\partial \Omega)}[S_{vp}]^{T}\{t\} \text{d}s - \sum_{\forall p}  [S_{vp}]^T\{\ddot{u_p}\}m_p = \{0\}
 $$

-where $v_p$ and $m_p$ are the mass and volume associated with a material point, $p$.
 Note that the subscript $p$ has been introduced into $[S_{vp}]$, $\{\sigma_p\}$, etc. explicitly tie associated quantities to specific material points.
-The traction term remains as a integral expressed over the boundary of the physical domain.
+The traction term remains as a integral expressed over the boundary of the physical domain[^1].

+[^1]: Note that the application of general traction boundary conditions in the material point method is an area of ongoing research.
+The reason for this is that most material point method implementations do not explicitly track the boundary of the physical domain.
+The reconstruction of the domain boundary based on material point locations is challenging when large deformations can result in the generation of new external boundaries and the merger of others.

 ### Quasi-static analysis